An Overview of Many of Our Accomplishments.

 Working with the prosecution.
 We have saved 7 young people from prison time through our MMAD program of guidance and support.
 We are now well known as the go-to team in the UT court system.

 Rescued a 19 yr old girl from Sex Traffickers.
 She called from the streets of Phoenix’s most dangerous areas one night.
 We convinced the prosecution to drop all 11 felony charges which had her facing 13 years in prison.
 We got them to understand that she was a helpless victim.
 We obtained a scholarship for her for six months of intensive residential treatment, four months of IOP and then one month of intensive PTSD and Trauma therapy at UCF in Orlando.
 She is now happy, healthy, safe and well studying for her GED in her own apartment with a full time job.

 Safe Havens.
 We have Safe Havens in quite a few states for young women and men who miraculously don’t have addiction issues but need intensive, Trauma therapy and coping lifeskills.
 But as the need become greater, we are in desperate need of more.

-Addiction Treatment ~ Faith Farm.
-With our first scholarship recipient paving the way, MMAD to date has helped eight young men start on their path to a new life.
+Addiction Treatment ~ Faith Farm and Fern House With our first scholarship recipient paving the way, MMAD to date has helped eight young men start on their path to a new life.
 Our first graduate completed the Faith Farm program in June 2016 and is now flourishing in a sober living house in which MMAD sponsored his first two weeks.
 His is now working odd jobs in construction and handy man work and proudly supporting himself.